jpc-mdb/cosmosdb-mongodbapi-sizing-script/README.md

 Install-Module -Name Mdbc [Mdbc Github page](https://github.com/nightroman/Mdbc)
 ```

-5. Update the settings.json file with the Atlas connection string to your cluster and the name of the database that will store the metrics
+5. Update the settings.json file with the Atlas connection string to your cluster and the database that will capture the metrics

 # Running the script